hdShang/arxiv-daily/docs/cs-LG/2025-08-27/papers/250910478v1-the-llm-as-a-network-operator-a-vision-for-generative-ai-in-the-6g-r.md

 ---
 layout: default
-title: The LLM as a Network Operator: A Vision for Generative AI in the 6G Radio Access Network
+title: "The LLM as a Network Operator: A Vision for Generative AI in the 6G Radio Access Network"
 ---

 # The LLM as a Network Operator: A Vision for Generative AI in the 6G Radio Access Network